 The notice triggers the statutory process to acquire a new lease.
 The notice must contain information specified by statute, including, the full name of the tenant(s), the address of the flat, the details of the lease, the terms for the proposed lease and the premium the tenant proposes to pay and any other amounts proposed to be paid to other landlords.
 If the amounts payable to the different landlords are not separately stated, the initial notice will be invalid.
 The notice can be signed by the tenants or on their behalf.

-Service of Section 42 Notice:
+Service of Section 42 Notice

 The Notice of claim must be served on the competent landlord, intermediate landlords and any third party to the lease, such as a management company or guarantor.
-A tenant can apply to the court for an order to dispense with the service of the initial notice on any other landlord so long as the identity and whereabouts of the competent landlord is known.
-The initial notice must specify that the court has made such an order.

-Effect of Serving the Section 42 Notice:
+Effect of Serving the Section 42 Notice